 SAPHO syndrome can appear at any time between childhood and middle age and usually follows a relapsing and remitting course.
 Symptoms get worse and they get better and they get worse again, with or without treatment.
 Sometimes medications that actually help the condition don’t seem to work and medications that don’t help the condition appear as if they do.

-At the level of the skin, SAPHO’s most recognizable symptom is a kind of acne known as palmoplantar pustullosis, acne breaking out on the palms of the hands and the palms of the feet.
+At the level of the skin, one of SAPHO’s most recognizable symptoms2 is a kind of acne known as palmoplantar pustulosis, which breaks out on the palms of the hands and the soles of the feet.
 There can also be acne conglobata, a kind of acne that causes pimples to burrow tunnels to each other and merge into large sores, or hidranenitis suppurativa, which is a form of acne caused by the skin growing over pores rather than infection in pores, and acne fulminans, in which the skin is free of acne bacteria but they are found growing in joints.

 SAPHO syndrome can cause unremitting bone pain that is worse at night.
 It can cause joints and bones to become tender, so that just touching the skin causes pain.
 The pain caused by SAPHO syndrome can last for years, and cause disruption of the entire family of the person who suffers from the condition.

 Some doctors believe that SAPHO syndrome is caused by the same autoimmune processes that cause ulcerative colitis, a severe inflammatory disease of the bowel.
 There is a specific blood marker for SAPHO syndrome3 called HLA-B27, which appears in the bloodstream in people who get SAPHO syndrome, ulcerative colitis, ankylosing spondylitis, and another condition that causes problems in both the skin and joints, psoriatic arthritis.